Navideck/universal_ble/README.md

 )
 ```

-If you don't want to apply any filter for these services but still want to access these services after connection, use `PlatformConfig`
+If you don't want to apply any filter for these services but still want to access them, after connection, use `PlatformConfig`.

 ```dart
 UniversalBle.startScan(